 I’ve written extensively in my ultimate guide on creating a travel journal about how to select a journal appropriate for the kind of travel journal that you want to create during your trip, but if you are putting together a travel journal on a budget, you may not have access to the premium notebooks referenced in that post.

 Thankfully, there are many affordable journals and notebooks that are perfect for travel journaling.
 One of the journal styles that work best for travel journaling – because it’s lightweight and lays flat when open – is a staple-bound notebook.
 Although due to this binding structure these notebooks are able to fit as many pages and as standard bound no box, this can be an asset for travel journal: with fewer pages, a staple-bound book is lighter to carry in your luggage (a huge bonus if you’re traveling with just one bag) and the length is sometimes perfect for capturing the journal entries an entire trip in that one journal, then archiving the journal as a record of that trip.
-Find staple-bound travel journal notebooks under $10 on amazon.
+Find staple-bound travel journal notebooks at Amazon.

 Pin it now to find it later!